-Operations: Increase of \$9,800 or 3.6% above the prior year's appropriation.
+Operations: Increase of \$89,800 or 32.8% above the prior year's appropriation.

-- Employee Activities allotment is being reallocated from Human Resources (1200010030) based on reassignment of activities. - Dues & Memberships are anticipated to increase based on rise in their periodic costs.
+- Employee Activities allotment is being reallocated from Human Resources (1200010030) based on reassignment of activities. - Consulting Services is being allocated in 2024 to engage a consultant to develop a Management and Climate study scope and provide recommendations to the Board. - Dues & Memberships are decreasing to partly fund the 2024 Consulting Services.